-The upshot of these observations is that we have a complete classification of the zeros of the coupled cluster function $\mathcal{f}$, namely, that they correspond precisely to intermediately normalised eigenfunctions of the electronic Hamiltonian, and the remaining task is to determine conditions under which these zeros are non-degenerate.
+In other words, we have a complete classification of the zeros of the coupled cluster function $\mathcal{f}$, namely, that they correspond precisely to intermediately normalised eigenfunctions of the electronic Hamiltonian, and the remaining task is to determine conditions under which these zeros are non-degenerate.